MvvmCross/MvvmCross/readme.md

 - an increase of code sharing through the use of portable class libraries
 - a new plugin structure which makes it easy to consume and to reuse platform-specific code within your views and viewmodels

+If you are looking for the "old" version of MvvmCross, then it's at https://github.com/slodge/MvvmCross/tree/master

 # What's here...

 Currently included:

-- Android
+- Mono for Android
-- Touch
+- MonoTouch
 - WindowsPhone (mainly WP77)
+- WinRT
-- some Console/NUnit
+- some Console/NUnit work (although this is not supported as a full deployment target currently)
-- WinRT build

-With Samples:
+Samples:

 - Book sample
 - Conference sample